Checkmk/checkmk_kube_agent/README.rst

 Features
 --------

-* Supports vanilla Kubernetes installations
+* Officially supports vanilla Kubernetes installations.
+Unofficially also works on other flavors (e.g. AWS EKS, AKS, GKE).
-* Supports Kubernetes version 1.21
+* Supports Kubernetes version 1.21 to 1.23
 * Works with *Docker* and *containerd*
 * Uses cAdvisor_ to collect container metrics
 * Runs the following objects on your cluster: